softcover/softcover_book/chapters/getting_started.md

 #### EPUB

 EPUB books are essentially HTML combined with CSS and various configuration files, all zipped together in one package.
 (The easiest way to see this is to change an EPUB file's extension from `.epub` to `.zip` and double-click it.)
-Getting all the details just right is a real pain, though, and luckily Softcover does is for you:
+Getting all the details just right is a real pain, though, and luckily Softcover does it for you with `build:epub`.
+Its dependencies are [PhantomJS](http://phantomjs.org/) and [Inkscape](http://inkscape.org/), but these are only needed to support mathematical typesetting.
+If you don't plan to use any math, you can remove the math from the generated book and build the EPUB without them.
+In either case, building the EPUB is simple:

 ```console
 $ softcover build:epub
 ```

-\noindent By default the output is verbose, but you can pass command-line options to make it quiet (`-q`) or silent (`-s`).
+\noindent By default, the output of `build:epub` is verbose, but you can pass command-line options to make it quiet (`-q`) or silent (`-s`).

 The generated EPUB book is located in the `ebooks` directory: